 (01:20 hours drive – 120 km from Verona)

 And you can’t miss famous Venice.
 Most people spend at least 2 days in Venice; you may know how it looks like from the movies or you might have seen it on pictures, but you absolutely have to visit Venice if you’re in the area – to see it with your own eyes.
 There are plenty of things to do in Venice in 2 days – for starters, buy a ticket for a boat that takes you to one of the six districts Venice has.

 San Marco is a popular one – In this part of Venice stands the world-famous San Marco Square and the Basilica which you may have seen in famous Hollywood movies.
-But that’s not all that there is to see in Venice; get into a gondola and let yourself float to the most beautiful hotspots.
+But these aren’t the only ways to spend 2 days in Venice; get into a gondola and let yourself float to the most beautiful hotspots.